stepansnigirev/py-ws7/README.md

 ## Configuration

-In the project folder there is an example configuration file `config-example.json` where you can assign desired channels, labels and custom background.
-By default script will try to load `config.json` file in the same folder.
+In the project folder there is an example configuration file `config-example.json` where you can see how to set desired channels, labels and custom background.
+By default server will try to load `config.json` file in the same folder.

 ## Flags